The Brief Wondrous Life of Oscar Wao: Narration

-Instead of Díaz directly telling the story to the reader, he creates an aesthetic distance by speaking through the novel's narrator Yunior.
-Yunior provides analysis and commentary for the events he is relaying in the novel.
-His speech often exemplifies code switching, switching rapidly from a lively, Caribbean-inflected vernacular, replete with frequent usage of profanity to wordy, eloquent, and academic prose.
-This runs in parallel to several central themes of the novel regarding identity, as Yunior's code switching alludes to a struggle between his Dominican identity and his identity as a writer.
-Code switching between Spanish and English is also central to the narrative itself of the book, as characters switch back and forth as they see fit.
+Instead of Díaz directly telling the story to the reader, he creates an aesthetic distance by speaking through the novel's narrator, Yunior.
+Yunior provides analysis and commentary on the events he relays in the novel.
+His speech often exemplifies code switching, switching rapidly from a lively, Caribbean-inflected vernacular, replete with frequent profanity, to wordy, eloquent, and academic prose.
+This runs in parallel to several central themes of the novel regarding identity, as Yunior's code-switching alludes to a struggle between his Dominican identity and his identity as a writer.
+Code-switching between Spanish and English is also central to the narrative itself of the book, as characters switch back and forth as they see fit.

-The narration of the book also shifts away from Yunior to another character at several key moments in the story.
-In chapter two, Lola narrates her own story from the first person.
-This is foreshadowing of the intimacy between Lola and Yunior yet to come.
-The beginning of chapter two also features the use of second person narration, rarely used in literature.
+The book's narration also shifts away from Yunior to another character at several critical moments in the story.
+In chapter two, Lola narrates her story in the first person, foreshadowing the intimacy between Lola and Yunior.
+The beginning of chapter two also features second-person narration, which is rarely used in literature.

-Díaz's use of Yunior as the main narrator of the book strengthens the idea of the novel as metafiction.
-Yunior reminds the reader consistently that he is telling the story, as opposed to the story happening in its own right.
+Díaz's use of Yunior as the book's main narrator strengthens the novel's idea as metafiction.
+Yunior consistently reminds the reader that he is telling the story instead of the story happening in its own right.